dotlang/language/doc/RFE.md

 ```
 It might be possible but to simplify things, it's been decided to have them only at module level.

- - With this new generics design, what happens to `seq`?
+N - With this new generics design, what happens to `seq`?
 Or `func` or `wchan` or `rchan`?
 `x : seq[int] := [1 2 3 4]`
 `x : $["seq[int]"].Type := [1 2 3 4]`